Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3preclass.md

 [UW iGEM Wiki: Gluten Destruction](http://2011.igem.org/Team:Washington/Celiacs/Background)

-**Q.7.** According to the team's website, why had other approaches failed?
+**Q.1.
+According to the team's website, why had other approaches failed?**

-**Q.8.** What was unique about their approach?
+**Q.2.
+What was unique about their approach?**

-**Q.9.** How did they choose their starting enzyme?
-What key design specification made this a great choice?
+**Q.3.
+How did they choose their starting enzyme?
+What key design specification made this a great choice?**

-**Q.10.** How did they design their enzyme?
-What tools did they use?
+**Q.4.
+How did they design their enzyme?
+What tools did they use?**

-**Q.11.** How did they test their enzyme?
+**Q.5.
+How did they test their enzyme?**

-**Q.12.** What would you have done differently?
+**Q.6.
+What would you have done differently?**

-This example highlights the power of the DBT framework applied to a bioengineering challenge.
+This example highlights the power of tools that enables us to visulaize and design molecules.
+It also highlights the Design-Build-Test Cycle, a framework applied

+the DBT to a bioengineering challenge.
 The students began with an enzyme that, by correctly navigating a DBT process, they were able to engineer into modified form that could breakdown gluten in the gut.

 **Summary**